Metcalfe's Markets offering color-coded wristbands to signal social contact comfort level

 The chain ordered 1,000 of each color initially.
 But in what Metcalfe saw as a positive sign, the stores have struggled to keep up with the demand for green bands, which he said represent 80% of the bands that have been taken and signals a “give-me-a-hug” feeling in the state.

-Eric Wichmann, the assistant store director at the West Towne location, is currently out of green bands for the store.
+Eric Wichmann, the assistant store director at the West Towne location, is currently out of green bands.

 “I think people might be getting more comfortable out there,” Wichmann said.
 “I think people were happy to go back to, you know, a little bit more interacting.”

-Kevin Gherke, the assistant store director at the Hilldale location in Madison, said the store has received positive reactions to the bands since they were put out about two weeks ago.
+Kevin Gherke, the assistant store director at the Hilldale location, said the store has received positive reactions to the bands since they were put out about two weeks ago.

 “We want them (customers) to feel comfortable every time they come into the store,” he said.
 “I’ve seen a bunch of them put them on, and then it just kind of gives us a little heads up.”